Skip to content Skip to footer

 There’s a feeling of safety when you realize that it’s not everything that makes you anxious, it’s ‘something.’
 Knowing precisely what that something is, makes it feel tangible, and reasonable, and it makes it make sense.
 It also helps you put it into words so you can communicate it much easier, not only to others, but to yourself as well.
 So let’s make it make sense!

 I’ve been anxiety free for over 5 years now, and I can tell you, knowing and pinpointing the source of the anxiety can hugely reduce it, and even eliminate it.
 Before hypnotherapy, I had a pretty good idea why I felt anxious, but after hypnotherapy, I could tell you very clearly exactly what it was.
-If you’re curious how simply knowing can resolve anxiety, stayed tuned for my future article ‘how understanding can change everything.’
+If you’re curious how simply knowing can resolve anxiety, have a look at ‘how understanding can change everything.’

 “The RTT session greatly helped me get a handle on my anxiety.
 The method definitely got to the core of the issue and why the anxiety manifests itself in everyday life.
 Chelsea is a very talented and understanding therapist and also has a soothing presence that helps you relax and open up.”